provides health insurance for those who can’t afford coverage — and the Trump-Pence administration tried to gut it

 About 20% of reproductive-age women in the United States get health insurance through Medicaid.
-To put it another way: 1 in 5 reproductive-age women are covered by Medicaid.
-So, the Trump-Pence administration’s restrictions on Medicaid will restrict women’s access to health care.
+To put it another way: 1 in 5 reproductive-age women across the country are covered by Medicaid.

 Medicaid coverage also is critical to closing the gap in health care access for women of color.
-Due to systemic barriers, about one-third of Black women and a quarter of Latinas ages 15 to 44 are enrolled in Medicaid, compared to 14% of white women.
+Due to systemic barriers, 31% of Black women and 27% of Latinas ages 15 to 44 are enrolled in Medicaid, compared to 16% of white women.

 Background on Medicaid

 During his presidential campaign, Trump promised he wouldn’t cut Medicaid.
 However, his FY 2021 budget plan proposed cutting $1 trillion from Medicaid and the Affordable Care Act (ACA) over 10 years.
-That cuts roughly $1 out of every $4 the government spends on Medicaid — so, millions of Americans could lose their health insurance.Center on Budget and Policy Priorities
+That would cut roughly $1 out of every $4 the government spends on Medicaid — so, tens of millions of Americans could lose their health insurance.Center on Budget and Policy Priorities

-Cuts to Medicaid would significantly affect Planned Parenthood patients, about half of whom get their health care through Medicaid.Newsweek
+Cuts to Medicaid significantly affect Planned Parenthood patients, nearly half of whom get their health care through Medicaid.Newsweek